 Benefits of high Refresh Rates

 On screens with high refresh rates, animations and motion graphics are smoother and noticeably faster.
-This leads to a better experience whilst watching movies, browsing the web or simply scrolling through your phone.
+This leads to a much better experience whilst watching movies, browsing the web or simply scrolling through your phone.
+It also reduces or almost totally eliminates screen lag or latency.

 High refresh rates is also very good for gaming as graphics would display smoother and faster.
 This is very crucial in First or third person shooter games that require split second decision making.
 That half second advantage afforded by using a faster display could mean the world in a game like PUBG or Call of Duty Mobile.